IMS-TEAM-1/mower/README.md

 > "A basic Work Breakdown Structure (WBS) shall be created for the intended scope of the project."

 We have used Trello and time estimations there.
-An excel file can be found within "Logbook" with the time estimations.
+An excel file can be found within "Logbook" repository, with the time estimations.
+A PDF can also be found, explaining the WBS.

 > "An individual log book for each team member shall be kept documenting what has been accomplished and what time has been spent."

-Missing from some members.
+Done.

 > "An analysis of the project shall be done (including process, technical aspects, collaboration and results) and documented in a Lessons Learned Document."